How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 Is forgiveness the same as reconciliation?

-No. Forgiveness releases the debt; reconciliation rebuilds the relationship when safety, repentance, and wisdom make it possible.
+No. Forgiveness releases the debt.
+Reconciliation rebuilds the relationship when safety, repentance, and wisdom allow it.
 Romans 12:18 invites us to live at peace “if it is possible, as far as it depends on you.”
-You can forgive while maintaining healthy boundaries and prudent distance.
-When you are ready to pursue restoration, a prayer for reconciliation can accompany those steps.
+You can forgive while maintaining healthy boundaries

 What if the person never apologizes?

-You can still entrust justice to God and seek freedom from bitterness.
-Forgiveness in such cases is a repeated surrender, not a single moment.
+is a repeated surrender, not a single moment.
 It protects your heart from being shaped by the wrong done to you and keeps you anchored in God’s character rather than another person’s choices.

 How to forgive someone who hurt you